Try, Catch and Finally in Java

 Let's discuss types of exceptions.
 There are two types of exceptions in Java, Checked Exceptions and Unchecked Exceptions.

-• Checked Exceptions are the exceptions that are thrown at the compile time.
-The programmer cannot ignore these and has to rectify them before running the program.
+Checked Exceptions are exceptions thrown at compile time.
+The programmer cannot ignore them and must rectify them before running the program.
 Examples of Checked Exceptions would be ClassNotFoundException, IOException, etc.

 How to Handle Exceptions?